Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Creating a Debit Transaction

-A debit card transaction is similar to a credit card transaction.
-Although, submitting it to the authentication process is mandatory.
+A debit card transaction creation is similar to that of a credit card, except for the fact that it is mandatory to submit it to the authentication process.

 #### Request

+<aside class="request"><span class="method post">POST</span> <span class="endpoint">/v2/sales/</span></aside>

 ```json